ColaLL/IONE/README.md

 # IONE
 Source Code and anonymous twitter_foursquare data for IJCAI 2016 paper "Aligning Users Across Social Networks Using Network Embedding"

-<b>If you use the data and code of this project, please cite the following three papers.
+<b>With the permission of sharing anonymous twitter_foursquare data from Prof.Jiawei Zhang, we share the anonymous data and code of IONE here.
+If you use the data and code of this project, please cite the following three papers.
 Note that the data and code only can be used for research purposes</b>

 @inproceedings{zhang2015integrated,<br>
   title={Integrated Anchor and Social Link Predictions across Social Networks.},<br>